mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter1/README.md

 The `deployment status` will be `in progress` for a little while and then will report `Succeeded`.

 Go through the `Create environment` workflow once more and configure a new environment called `VPC-ECSCluster-Env-Production`.

+> Note: For this tutorial it is important that your environment contains the string `Production` (case sensitive).
+We will be using that in Chapter 2.

 This time you can pick the previously created IAM service role.

 At the end of these two workflows you should see your environments ready: